Compared to getting the ferry this was way cooler, more convenient and cheaper, as we got a last minute deal of around $85 each.

 On our walk back to the hotel along the busy waterfront we stopped at The Docks for dinner, scoring 15% off with our tour ticket.

 Are you visiting the city of Victoria?
-What do you think are the best things to do in Victoria BC?
+What do you think are the best things to do there?
+Do you think 24 hours in Victoria is enough?